 - Project Title: Slow Down

 About Metzger WickershamEstablished in 1888 by Frank B. Wickersham, Metzger Wickersham is one of Pennsylvania’s oldest law firms.
 The firm’s practice areas include car and truck accidents, motorcycle accidents, social security disability, workers’ compensation, nursing home negligence, dog bites and other personal injury cases.
-Metzger Wickersham has seven offices located in Central and Northeastern Pennsylvania: Harrisburg, Lancaster, Pottsville, Shippensburg, Wilkes-Barre, Williamsport, and York.
+Metzger Wickersham has eight offices located in Central and Northeastern Pennsylvania: Harrisburg, Lancaster, Pottsville, Shippensburg, Wilkes-Barre, Williamsport, and York.
 For more information, visit www.mwke.com.